ESA-VirES/VirES-Python-Client/docs/readme.rst

 Installation
 ------------

 Python ≥ 3.5 is required for full support.

-Python 3.4 can also be used, but conversion from CDF to pandas/xarray is not supported - you can still download and save CDF files - ``.to_file()``, or download as CSV files and convert to pandas - ``as_dataframe()``.
+Python 3.4 can also be used, but conversion from CDF to pandas/xarray is not supported - you can still download and save CDF files - :meth:`viresclient.ReturnedData.to_file`, or download as CSV files and convert to pandas - :meth:`viresclient.ReturnedData.as_dataframe`.
 (Partial?) support for 2.7 and 3.4 could be added in the future, but their usage is not recommended (https://python3statement.org/).

 It can currently be installed with::